itujono/palindrome/README.md

 # palindrome
-A simple Palindrome phrase or sentence identifier
+A simple Palindrome phrase or sentence identifier — for testing purpose only.

 ## Install dependencies
 `yarn` or `yarn install`